 Drones on guitar involve using open strings to create a sustained tone.
 Then, you can play lines of melody over that tone.
 It’s a common technique in ambient music (video below left), but it can be used in just about any genre.

 Open E tuning, like other open tunings, is especially helpful for playing drones.
-That's because you can play a variety of chords with one finger.
+That’s because you can play a variety of guitar chords with one finger.
 Many of these chords leave the sixth and fifth strings open for playing drones.

 One great way to use drones in your music is to select one string to use as a drone.
 Only play that string open, and then play notes from a relevant scale on the other strings.
-For example, if you learn the E major scale, you could start with using the sixth string as a drone.
+For example, if you learn the E major scale, you could start by using the sixth string as a drone.
 On the rest of the strings, you can play the E major scale or one of its modes (the Mixolydian mode is especially great for blues!).